xrrocha/word-scrambler/README.md

 ```

 The multi-line `while` condition might look a bit unusual to some, but bear
 in mind the lambda inside the `while` is actually a boolean _expression_,
 not a statement!

-The predicate passed to the `allMatch` functional method requires that, for
-all indices in the range, the corresponding character in the result array
-coincides with the corresponding character in the input string.

 Whenever all characters in the inner letter region are the same in the
 shuffled array and in the input string we have a false scrambling, and we must